 Canada’s richest 1 percent holds more than 25% of the country’s riches (12).
 This figure is a sharp indicator of the growing disparity in wealth distribution between the rich and the poor in this country.
 Nevertheless, this figure is still much lower than the global average, according to which the richest 1 percent own about 43% of the global wealth.

 A sizeable portion of this 1 percent is dominated by individuals having generational wealth.
 In Canada, the top 1 percent collectively hold more than 3 trillion dollars in wealth, making them one of the most important stakeholders of the Canadian economy.

 More than 10,000 adults in Canada fall in the category of UHNW individuals, and they dominate this top 1 percent category.
 The majority of these ultra-rich individuals have also invested in stock markets, real estate and related ventures.

 How many billionaires are in Canada?

 2021 was undoubtedly the best year for billionaires in Canada.
 The country saw a monumental rise in the number of billionaires in a single year, a record growth from 44 in 2020 to 64 in 2021 (13).
 At this time, 65 billionaires in Canada hold a massive 231 billion dollars in wealth.
 Their collective wealth soared by an unprecedented 88 billion USD in one year.

-David Thomson and his family are the biggest names in this billionaire club, who owns a fortune thanks to his late grandfather’s multi-billion media and publishing company.
+David Thomson and his family are the biggest names in this billionaire club, he owns a fortune thanks to his late grandfather’s multi-billion media and publishing company.
 The Toronto-based billionaire is the chairman of Thomson Reuters and holds stakes in various telecom and media companies, both national and international.
 Comfortably sitting at the 33rd rank among the richest people globally (14), David Thomson has a fortune north of 45 billion dollars.